mandricigor/batman/README.md

 1. Identifying the set of anchors in each of the datasets (their number is specified with parameter -anchors)
 2. Building a weighted bipartite graph where each partition corresponds to each of the datasets and the edges are weighted by the Euclidean distance between the points (cells in N-dimensional space) corresponding to their endpoints
 3. Finding minimum weight matching in this graph
+    * a.
+Exact (blossom-based) algorithm
+    * b.
+Greedy approximation (approximation ratio 2)
-4. Determining local shifting vectors and batch correction
+4. Determining local shifting vectors
+5. Batch correction

 BATMAN was developed by Igor Mandric at UCLA.
 If you have any questions or suggestions, feel free to contact the author at [imandric@ucla.edu](mailto:imandric@ucla.edu).